 2 ounces aged Asiago, shaved

 Toss hot potato mixture with arugula, cherries and salad dressing.
 Place on serving plate.
 Place chicken breast next to salad.
 Top all with Asiago.

 Mexicali: Instead of Proscuitto, use sliced smoked ham.
-For the cheese, use sliced Wisconsin Cheddar with Salsa.
+For the cheese, use sliced Cheddar Cheese with Salsa.
 Sprinkle with chopped cilantro.
 Grill and serve with salsa.

 Midscale: Instead of Proscuitto, use bacon slices.
 For the cheese, use crumbled Wisconsin Blue.
 Bake and serve with potato salad.

 Midscale: For the cheese, use thin-sliced Swiss.
 Instead of Proscuitto, use ham.

 Italiano: Fill the chicken breast with a mixture of Parma Ham, walnuts and a blend of Wisconsin Gorgonzola and Mascarpone cheeses.
 Roast and slice; serve over wild greens with orange sections and dried cherries.